 We maintain a staggered board of directors divided into three classes.
-Currently, there are three directors in Class I (2017-2020) (Ms. Richstone and Messrs.
-Potts and Young), two directors in Class II (2018-2021) (Messrs.
-Altschaefl and Williamson) and two directors in Class III (2019-2022) (Messrs.
+Currently, there are no directors in Class I (2020-2023), four directors in Class II (2018-2021) (Ms. Richstone and Messrs.
+Altschaefl, Williamson and Potts) and two directors in Class III (2019-2022) (Messrs.
 Howe and Otten).
 Each director generally serves for a term ending on the date of the third annual shareholders' meeting following the annual shareholders' meeting at which such director's class was most recently elected and until his or her successor is duly elected and qualified.

-In connection with the election of directors at the annual meeting and our board's continuing effort to become smaller and more streamlined and cost-effective, Mr. Young, in consultation with the board of directors, voluntarily agreed not to stand for re-election and will retire at the annual meeting.
-In addition, we have, in consultation with Ms. Richstone and Mr. Potts, determined that Ms. Richstone and Mr. Potts will each be nominated for re-election as Class II directors, which will result in Ms. Richstone and Mr. Potts serving one-year terms expiring at the 2021 annual meeting of shareholders.
+In connection with the election of directors at the annual meeting and our board's continuing effort to become smaller and more streamlined and costeffective, Mr. Potts, in consultation with the board of directors, voluntarily agreed to retire at the annual meeting and, therefore, will not stand for re-election at the annual meeting.
+In addition, we have, in consultation with Mr. Williamson, determined that Mr. Williamson will be nominated for re-election as a Class I director, which will result in Mr. Williamson serving a two-year term expiring at the 2023 annual meeting of shareholders.

-At the annual meeting, the terms of our three current Class I (2017-2020) directors (Ms. Richstone and Messrs.
-Potts and Young) will expire.
-As discussed above, Mr. Young will retire at the annual meeting and Ms. Richstone and Mr. Potts will stand for re-election as Class II directors.
-Assuming both of our director nominees are elected, following the annual meeting the size of our board will be reduced from seven to six directors.
+At the annual meeting, the terms of our four current Class II (2018-2021) directors (Ms. Richstone and Messrs.
+Altschaefl, Williamson and Potts) will expire.
+As discussed above, Mr. Potts will retire at the annual meeting, Mr. Williamson will stand for re-election as a Class I director and Ms. Richstone and Mr. Altschaefl will stand for re-election as Class II directors.
+Assuming each of our director nominees are elected, following the annual meeting the size of our board will be reduced from six to five directors.